-In this study, a previously presented 3D-printed 2-compartment kidney with a cortical compartment (70%) and a compartment containing medulla and collecting system (30%) was used to mimic a nonuniform kidney activity distribution.
-The modeling, printing, and refinement procedure, as well as the attachment system for the National Electrical Manufacturers Association (NEMA) NU2-2012 body phantom (PTW Freiburg GmbH), were previously described comprehensively (17,19).
-A technical drawing of the phantom, including the most relevant dimensions, is given in Figure 1 (filling volume of cortex, 99.6 mL; filling volume of medulla, 44.0 mL).
+In this study, a previously presented 3D printed 2-compartment kidney with a cortical compartment (70%) and a compartment containing medulla and collecting system (30%) was used to mimic a nonuniform kidney activity distribution.
+The modeling, printing, and refinement procedure, as well as the attachment system for the National Electrical Manufacturers Association (NEMA)-NU2-2012 body phantom (PTW-Freiburg), are described comprehensively in (17) and (19).
+A technical drawing of the phantom including the most relevant dimensions is given in Figure 1 (filling volume cortex: 99.6 mL, filling volume medulla: 44.0 mL).
 Nonuniform kidney uptake was achieved by filling both compartments with radioactive solutions of different activity concentrations.
-A ratio of 5:1 was chosen on the basis of autoradiography data from De Jong et al. where, in the considered kidney regions, activity concentration ratios between 1:1 and 8:1 were found, depending on patient, time after injection, and subregion of cortex or medulla (20).
-The 5:1 ratio marks the center of these observations and helps to illustrate the difference between the 2 compartments and separate the absorbed dose peaks in the respective
+A ratio of 5:1 was chosen based on autoradiography data from de Jong et al. where, in the considered kidney regions, activity concentration ratios between 1:1 and 8:1 were found, depending on patient, time after injection, and sub-region of cortex or medulla (20).
+The ratio 5:1 1) marks the center of these observations, and 2) helps illustrating the difference between the two compartments and separate the absorbed dose peaks in the respective dose volume histograms.
+To ensure a stable solution, Lu chloride (Isotope Technologies Garching GmbH) was dissolved in 0.1 M HCl with 100 ppm of stable lutetium for all measurements (21).